 What a great excuse to travel to Chile during winter!

 If you are a beginner, intermediate or an expert skier, it doesn’t matter.
 Although most of our tours are designed for intermediate skiers, we make sure to design a tailor-made trip according to your level of experience.
 Indeed, our professional mountain guides will be your ideal teachers with great ski lessons if you want to give it a try as a beginner.

 Don’t hesitate to contact us for any information you might need for your next ski trip in South America.

 We are perfectly aware that skiing is not the cheapest sport to practice in the world.
 This is why we offer both private tour and both departure dates for group tours.

 If you are a group and want to have a private tour, we’ll get the best deals with excellent service.
 The most important, you get to decide your travel dates, and we make sure you choose the ideal travel dates to enjoy the best snow available.

-You are a solo traveller, or you simply want to join a group to make the best of your trip ?
+You are a solo traveler, or you simply want to join a group to make the best of your trip ?
 Please ask us about our group departure dates available from July to September.

 If you liked this article, share it with your travel buddies!
 If you’re still hesitating, drop us a line and will give you the best information regarding this amazing sport called ski!

 Don’t wait any longer and start planning the best ski experience South America has to offer!